romanumero/romanumero.github.io/docs/thoughts/posts/imposter-syndrome.md

   - CTO
 ---

-# The Strategic Advantage of Fractional CTOs in Marketing and Ad-Tech: Navigating the Technology Revolution
+# The Strategic Advantage of Fractional CTOs in Marketing and Advertising: Navigating the Technology Revolution

 *A comprehensive guide to understanding the value of fractional technical leadership in modern marketing technology*